Question

 X Corp

 Tickets created from X Corp have the X Corp icon along with the account's X Corp name in the creation event.
-Tickets will also show Via X Corp or Via X Corp Direct Message.
+Tickets'll also show Via X Corp or Via X Corp Direct Message.

 Ticket created via X Corp interactions